 Two types of “high-level” talent

-1. The Abstract Thinkers
+1. The experienced craftsman

-2. The Surface Skimmers
+2. The surface skimmer

 Ironically, Group 2 can be very good at convincing others that they know their stuff — sometimes even better than Group 1, who refuse to over-promise or over-sell their skills.